Normandy, Surrey: Events in Normandy

 Normandy has an annual Guy Fawkes Night firework display located in a field at the back of The Elms Centre on Glaziers Lane.
 Car parking is available at The Elms Centre car park during this time.
 The event usually takes place on 5 November every year.
 During the event, volunteers parade down a bridleway next to the field holding torches, and throw the torches onto the large bonfire to light it.
 The fireworks are all set off by hand, not by electronics.

 Education

-Wyke Primary School, founded in 1875, is a school for boys and girls aged 4–11.
+Normandy Village School (previously known as Wyke Primary), founded in 1875, is a school for boys and girls aged 4–11.
 It is situated on the outskirts of Normandy village and welcomes children from the local community and from the surrounding areas.
-The current headteacher is Michelle Wilson and the chair of Governors is Mike Kershaw.
-The school has received good OFSTED reports, and enjoys the support of a parent's association called 'The Friends' who fundraise for the school.
+The current headteacher is Jonathan Franks and the chair of Governors is James Finch.
+The school is part of the South Farnham Educational Trust and enjoys the support of a parent's association called 'The Friends of NVS' who fundraise for the school.